faizilham/msc-thesis/main/ch5_general_function.typ

 === Parametric utilization effect

 Unlike first-order functions, higher-order functions usually do not affect utilization directly.
 Instead, its effects depend on the functions it receives as an argument.
 In order to handle this, functions may also be annotated with the parametric annotation $epsilon$ for a parametric effect, and $phiEf$ for a parametric map of free variable effects.
-For example the function `apply(f,x) = f(x)`, which applies the function `f` with the value `x`, is annotated as follows.
+For example, the function `apply(f,x) = f(x)`, which applies the function `f` with the value `x`, is annotated as follows.

 $
   "apply" : ((A) -> B andef { 1 |-> epsilon } union phiEf, A ) -> B andef { 2 |-> epsilon } union phiEf\